 Dr. Robert Orr received his MD, CM from McGill University in 1966, did residency training in family medicine and practiced in Vermont for 18 years.
 He was named Vermont Family Doctor of the Year in 1989.
 Since completing a fellowship in clinical ethics at the University of Chicago in 1990, he has held professorships at Loma Linda University School of Medicine (California), University of Vermont College of Medicine, Trinity International University (Illinois) and the Graduate College of Union University (New York).
 He continues to teach in two other graduate programs.
 He has lectured widely and has authored, co-authored or co-edited five books, 16 book chapters and more than 150 articles on ethics, ethics consultation and end-of-life care.
 His most recent book is Medical Ethics and the Faith Factor.
-He has been an active CMDA member for nearly 50 years and currently serves on the Board of Trustees.
+He has been an active CMDA member for nearly 50 years and has served on the Board of Trustees.

 Dr. Orr speaks on the following topics:

 - Medical ethics and the faith factor

 - Consultations in clinical ethics